iShares 1-3 Year Treasury Bond ETF (SHY) To Go Ex-Dividend on April 1st

-iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY – Get Free Report) declared a dividend on Thursday, March 28th, NASDAQ reports.
-Investors of record on Tuesday, April 2nd will be paid a dividend of 0.2705 per share on Friday, April 5th.
+iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY – Get Free Report) announced a dividend on Thursday, March 28th, NASDAQ reports.
+Shareholders of record on Tuesday, April 2nd will be given a dividend of 0.2705 per share on Friday, April 5th.
 The ex-dividend date of this dividend is Monday, April 1st.

 iShares 1-3 Year Treasury Bond ETF Stock Performance